 - Update 2003: Cancer Research and Treatment

-A free public education program featuring presentations in non-technical language by a panel of distinguished cancer experts from Memorial Sloan-Kettering Cancer Center, Columbia Presbyterian Medical Center, the Cancer Institute of New Jersey, Aventis Pharmaceuticals, and the National Cancer Institute.
+A free public education program featuring cancer experts from Memorial Sloan-Kettering Cancer Center, Columbia Presbyterian Medical Center, the Cancer Institute of New Jersey, Aventis Pharmaceuticals, and the National Cancer Institute.
 Saturday, February 8, 2003, 9:00 AM-3:00 PM.
 Admission to the program, including luncheon, is free with advanced registration and tickets required.
 Register early, as seating is limited.

 What's New in Clinical Trials:

-We are changing the format of this section to better reflect the mission of the Myeloma Minute, namely to bring you the latest information on pertinent topics.
+We have changed the format of this section to better reflect the mission of the Myeloma Minute, namely to bring you the latest information on pertinent topics.
 So look to What's New in Clinical Trials in the Minute to bring you news about the opening and closing of trials.